microsoft/vs-intellicode/README.md

 - [Privacy Policy](https://privacy.microsoft.com/en-us/privacystatement)

-## Do not use this GitHub action if you are in the following situations
+## Supported build configurations

-* Your code is built with Maven
+* Your code is built with MSBUILD
-* Your code is built with Gradle
+* Your code is built with CMAKE for native C++ code

 ## License

 The files and documentation in this project are released under the MIT License.

-Container images built with this project include third party materials.